The following is a modified post ARPN has run each Thanksgiving since 2012:

-The following is a modified post ARPN has run each Thanksgiving since 2012:**

 Our forefathers understood privation and want.
 They understood that nature sometimes rewards tireless work with a poor harvest.
 But they also understood nature’s bounty.
 What they would find beyond comprehending in our day is the willful failure to use resources we have at hand to ease hardship and make a better life for ourselves and for others.

-    On this Thanksgiving, as we give thanks for our many blessings and continue to hope for this pandemic to end soon, we may we also remember the lessons dating back to Plymouth Rock, that teach us to use our resources — and our resourcefulness — to make an even newer and better world.
+On this Thanksgiving, as we give thanks for our many blessings and continue to hope for an end to the pandemic and economic hardship, may we also remember the lessons dating back to Plymouth Rock, that teach us to use our resources — and our resourcefulness — to make an even newer and better world.